 If your former boss is giving you a bad reference and it’s keeping you from getting a new job, you might be able to stop it with a defamation lawsuit.

-If your former employee is trashing your company and hurting its reputation, you, too, might be able to turn to a defamation lawsuit.
+If your former employee is trashing your company and hurting its reputation, you, too, might be able to sue.

 It takes more than that, of course, to win a defamation suit.
 At Burnette Shutt & McDaniel, we will look over the facts of your situation to determine if you have a case.
 If you do and you decide to proceed, we will fight for you for long as necessary.
 We can help you negotiate a settlement or we can battle it out in court.